JamieDawson/posthog-movie-app/README.md

    Create a new key with Query: Read permission and restrict it to your project for security.
    Copy your API key.
 3. **Test if you can access your data.**
-   I recommend using [Postman](https://postman.com/) to test the Posthog API.
+   I recommend using [Postman](https://postman.com/) to test the PostHog API.
 Here are the steps:

 - Set the request to **POST**
 - Add this URL to the input: